pradeep3sep/interviewquestion/README System Design.md

 Deprecated: This feature is no longer recommended.

-The X-Frame-Options HTTP response header can be used to indicate whether a browser should be allowed to render your website page in a `<iframe>`.
-Sites can use this to avoid click-jacking attacks, by ensuring that their content is not embedded into other sites.
+The X-Frame-Options HTTP response header can be used to indicate whether a `browser should be allowed to render your website page in a <iframe>`.
+Sites can use this to `avoid click-jacking attacks, by ensuring that their content is not embedded into other sites`.

 **Warning**: Setting X-Frame-Options inside the `<meta>` element (e.g., `<meta http-equiv="X-Frame-Options" content="deny">`) has no effect.